-The effectiveness of your penetration testing programme should be evaluated regularly against approved criteria to help determine if objectives were met and value for money has been obtained from your supplier(s).
-The CREST penetration testing maturity assessment tools have been developed in conjunction with representatives from a broad range of organisations, including industry bodies, consumer organisations, the UK government and suppliers of expert technical security services.
+The effectiveness of your programme should be evaluated regularly against approved criteria to help determine if objectives were met and value for money has been obtained from your supplier(s).

+CREST penetration testing maturity assessment tools have been developed in conjunction with representatives from a broad range of organisations, including industry bodies, consumer organisations, the UK government and suppliers of expert technical security services.

-The CREST suite of maturity assessment tools has been developed to help you assess the status of your penetration testing programme on the industry standard scale of 1 (least effective) to 5 (most effective) for each of the 22 steps in the 3 stages of the CREST penetration testing programme outlined in Figure 15 below.
+You can assess the status of your penetration testing programme on the industry standard scale of 1 (least effective) to 5 (most effective) for each of the 22 steps in the 3 stages of the CREST penetration testing programme outlined in Figure 14, right.

-Figure 15: The Penetrations Testing Programme
+Figure 14: The Penetration Testing Programme